SparkyTruck/dplr-q/README.md

 # Deep-Potential Long-Range Quantum

-This is the implementation of Deep-Potential Long-Range Quantum where an excess electron is present in the system and explicitly modeled, while the long-range Coulomb interaction and short-range interaction are treated by a Deep Potential model.
-The code is only for the purpose for the setting in the paper and include system-specific snippets, and modifications may be needed to apply to other systems.
-For the general purpose repo, please refer to [deepmd-jax](https://github.com/SparkyTruck/deepmd-jax).
+This is the implementation of Deep-Potential Long-Range Quantum (DPLR-q), where an excess electron is present in the system and explicitly modeled, while the long-range Coulomb interaction and short-range interaction are treated by a Deep Potential model.
+The code is mostly only for reproducing the results in the associated paper (...link to be added later...).
+It includes system-specific snippets, and modifications may be needed to apply to other systems.
+For the general-purpose DP/DPLR in jax, please refer to [deepmd-jax](https://github.com/SparkyTruck/deepmd-jax).

 ## Installation
 Note: You need to first have **CUDA 12** installed for GPU support.